chrismuntean/IXL-OpenAI/README.md

 # IXL OpenAI Solver
+## Automatically does my math homework for me

 AI or math formulas automating doing IXL problems.

 Currently the only lessons coded are Q2 and Q3 (partially)